microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/kind/local_kind/_index.md

   ![kind create cluster](./01.png)

-  > **Note: By default, kind will store the kubeconfig file used to connect to your cluster in the ~/.kube directory.
+  > **NOTE: By default, kind will store the kubeconfig file used to connect to your cluster in the ~/.kube directory.
 If you want to use a custom directory to store the kubeconfig file, use the `--kube-config` flag.**

   If you chose a specific location for the cluster's *kubeconfig* file, make sure you export its location as an environment variable using the `export KUBECONFIG=/path/to/kubeconfig` location or in Windows, add this location to your PATH.